sqz-xy/gad-sdk/docs_sphinx/longform/generic-aiding-heading-updates.rst

 Aiding Frames
 *************

 Currently, heading aiding can only be provided in the navigation frame.
+The heading angle is the projection of the vehicle’s body x-axis in the navigation frame’s north-east plane.
+How we find this angle is normally to use the heading from the body to navigation frame heading, pitch, roll rotations.

 .. _headingaidingframesnavigation: